Insights

 • Random search (Stochastic efficiency): Seminal research by Bergstra and Bengio (2012) proved that Random Search achieves equal or superior accuracy to Grid Search using a fraction of the compute cycles.
 This should be the default baseline for standard ML teams.

-• Bayesian optimisation (Directed ROI): Builds a probabilistic surrogate model to predict which hyperparameter combinations will yield the highest return, actively learning from past failures.
+• Bayesian optimization (Directed ROI): Builds a probabilistic surrogate model to predict which hyperparameter combinations will yield the highest return, actively learning from past failures.
 Mandatory for deep learning, where a single training run takes hours.

 • Coarse-to-fine search (Staged precision): A hybrid method that sequences random and grid search across multiple stages.
 The process follows a disciplined cycle of defining broad hyperparameter ranges, executing a random search across the full space, identifying the regions where strong performance concentrates, and then executing a tighter grid or random search within those narrowed regions.
 This cycle repeats until convergence.
 The method captures the exploration efficiency of random search during the early stage and the thoroughness of grid search where it matters most.
 It is particularly effective for neural networks and gradient boosting ensembles with large, continuous search spaces, where a single-pass search method would either be too expensive (grid search) or too imprecise (random search).